CDCgov/hazprox/README.md

 ## Overview

-An R package for calculating cumulative, area-based proximity for simple feature objects.
+hazprox includes tools for calculating cumulative, area-based proximity for simple feature objects.
 The hazprox package can be used to quantify how close a geographic area is to other features of interest and is intended to support exploratory analysis of environmental hazards.
 This tool is based on the Superfund Proximity measurement described in the